 If you think it’s the way to go, our recommendations to where to stay in Rotterdam are:

-One of the best views of Erasmus Bridge and Mass River, Nhow Hotel combines modern decor and massive windows that make you feel like flying over the river.
+One of the best views of Erasmus Bridge and Maas River, Nhow Hotel combines modern decor and massive windows that make you feel like flying over the river.
 Sunset and sunrises are amazing from there, and if you manage to watch both of them you gonna love the city even more.
 The hotel is a few steps from the Netherlands Fotomuseum, the historical Hotel New York and the Fenix Factory.
 We stayed at the Nhow Premium room with skyline view and it was to die for.
 If you want an extra dose of glamour, book the Nhow Suite by Rem Koolhaas, the architect of the stunning De Rotterdam, which is where the hotel is located.

 Inntel Hotels Rotterdam Center